cyanreg/avtransport/draft-avtransport-spec.md

 |-----------------:|:-------------------------------------------------------------------------------------------------------------|
 |              0x1 | Indicates session is capable and ready to receive [reverse signalling](#reverse-signalling) data packets.    |

-Implementations are allowed to test the first 4 bytes to detect a Qproto stream.<br/>
+Implementations are allowed to test the first 4 bytes to detect a AVTransport stream.<br/>
 The Raptor code is, like for all packets, allowed to be ignored.

 ### Time synchronization packets